collaborativebioinformatics/Chimpanzee-isoform-diversity/README.md

 ---

-## **goal 1 — Chimpanzee annotation integration**
+## **Goal 1 — Chimpanzee annotation integration**

-**Goal.** Produce a unified transcript set from multiple reference annotations, and systematically characterise where those annotations agree and where they diverge.
+**Goal:** Produce a unified transcript set from multiple reference annotations, and systematically characterize where those annotations agree and where they diverge.

-**Input.**
+**Input**

 * NCBI RefSeq annotation (release RS\_2026\_05): `https://ftp.ncbi.nlm.nih.gov/genomes/all/annotation_releases/9598/GCF_028858775.2-RS_2026_05/GCF_028858775.2_NHGRI_mPanTro3-v2.1_pri_genomic.gtf.gz`
 * Ensembl annotation (geneset 2025\_05, on GCA\_028858775.3): `https://ftp.ebi.ac.uk/pub/ensemblorganisms/Pan_troglodytes/GCA_028858775.3/ensembl/geneset/2025_05/genes.gtf.gz`
 * Reference genome FASTA and chromAlias table (above)
 * `isomatch` — https://github.com/zhengxinchang/isomatch

-**Steps.**
+**Steps**

 1. Normalise sequence names in both GTFs and in the genome FASTA to the project convention using the chromAlias table.
 2. Merge with `isomatch`, treating each annotation source as a tracked sample.
 3. Summarise the merge: transcripts unique to each source, shared transcripts, and the nature of the disagreements (exact intron-chain match vs. shared structure with different transcript boundaries).

-**Output.**
+**Output**

 1. A unified chimpanzee transcript set (GTF) with provenance for every transcript.
 2. Cross-annotation comparison figures — an UpSet plot (or Venn diagram) of transcript overlap between sources, plus a short summary table of per-source counts.

 ---

-## **goal 2 — Read-level, population-scale isoform index**
+## **Goal 2 — Read-level, population-scale isoform index**

-**Goal.** Build an index of transcript evidence at the level of individual long reads, aggregated across all publicly available chimpanzee long-read RNA-seq samples, supporting population-frequency queries for arbitrary query transcripts.
+**Goal:** Build an index of transcript evidence at the level of individual long reads, aggregated across all publicly available chimpanzee long-read RNA-seq samples, supporting population-frequency queries for arbitrary query transcripts.

-**Input.**
+**Input**

 * Public chimpanzee long-read RNA-seq runs from SRA, as a fixed list of run accessions (BioProject IDs and the accession list are recorded in the project repository; session links to the SRA Run Selector are not stable and are not used)
 * Reference genome, normalised as above
 * `isopedia` — https://github.com/zhengxinchang/isopedia

-**Steps.**
+**Steps**

 1. Assemble the run accession list with sample metadata (tissue, individual, platform, library protocol).
 2. Align reads to the reference assembly.
 3. Build the `isopedia` index over the aligned reads, retaining per-sample provenance.
 4. Validate with a query round-trip: take transcripts from the goal 1 unified set and confirm the index returns sensible support counts and sample lists.

-**Output.**
+**Output**

 1. A chimpanzee read-level `isopedia` index supporting transcript queries that return population frequency and the list of supporting samples.
 2. The curated SRA run/sample metadata table used to build it.

 ---

-## goal 3 — Human–chimpanzee transcript correspondence (gene-anchored)
+## Goal 3 — Human–chimpanzee transcript correspondence (gene-anchored)

-**Goal.** Establish a transcript-level correspondence between the human reference annotation and the chimpanzee transcript set on NHGRI\_mPanTro3-v2.1\_pri, so that human and chimpanzee isoforms can be compared directly.
+**Goal:** Establish a transcript-level correspondence between the human reference annotation and the chimpanzee transcript set on NHGRI\_mPanTro3-v2.1\_pri, so that human and chimpanzee isoforms can be compared directly.

 No precomputed transcript-level mapping is usable here (TOGA and UCSC chains target panTro6 / Clint\_PTRv2).
 However, gene-level orthology *is* available: NCBI's annotation pipeline assigns human orthologs to the RefSeq annotation of GCF\_028858775.2.
 The strategy is therefore two-stage: first fix the correspondence at the gene level, then compare transcript structures within each orthologous gene pair.

-**Approach.** Stage 1 (gene projection): anchor each human gene to its chimpanzee ortholog using the NCBI RefSeq ortholog assignments (harmonised GeneIDs / gene symbols), classifying pairs as 1:1, 1:many, or unassigned.
+**Approach:** Stage 1 (gene projection): anchor each human gene to its chimpanzee ortholog using the NCBI RefSeq ortholog assignments (harmonised GeneIDs / gene symbols), classifying pairs as 1:1, 1:many, or unassigned.
 For unassigned human genes, fall back to Liftoff to propose a candidate locus, flagged as projection-by-lift (lower confidence).
 Stage 2 (within-gene transcript comparison): splice-align the human transcript sequences of each gene onto its chimpanzee ortholog locus, convert the alignments to exon models in chimpanzee coordinates, and match them against the goal 1 unified chimpanzee transcripts at that locus using the same intron-chain logic (isomatch).
 Intron-chain identity is the primary criterion; cDNA alignment identity and coverage are recorded as supporting statistics, since sequence identity alone cannot distinguish splice-structure differences.

 Because every alignment is confined to a pre-established ortholog locus, paralog mis-mapping is excluded by construction, and every failure is attributable to a specific cause (no ortholog gene, unalignable transcript, or structural divergence).

-**Input.**
+**Input**

 * Human reference annotation (GENCODE comprehensive GTF) and GRCh38 primary assembly FASTA: [https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode\_human/latest\_release/](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/latest_release/)
 * NCBI RefSeq annotation and gene-level ortholog assignments for GCF\_028858775.2 (via NCBI Datasets ortholog query); GENCODE↔GeneID cross-references